How To Livestream The Emporio Armani Milan Fashion Week 2024 Show

 When and where to livestream Emporio Armani’s Fall/Winter 2024 show

 The Emporio Armani Fall/Winter 2024 show will commence at 7 PM GMT on Saturday, 13 January.
-In Singapore, enthusiasts can livestream the show at 2 AM SGT on 14 January.
+In Malaysia, enthusiasts can livestream the show at 2 AM MYT on 14 January.

 You can catch the show live on the Milan Fashion Week website and their official Instagram stories.